ColdBox/ColdBox-Async-Programming-and-Scheduling-Training/readme.md

         * Logs become your best friend
         * ColdBox Debugger Panels: tracers and request profilers
       * Easy to spot an asynchronous developers......
 They are in the corner, crying! 😭
-    * [] 🤢 We have threa approaches to threading which are extremely simplistic and not very powerful at all.
+    * [] 🤢 We have three approaches to threading which are extremely simplistic and not very powerful at all.

 ### Intro to ColdBox Futures